leafi/love-eclipse-ldt/README.md

 * utf8 Lua module missing - tell me where to find a definition file and I'll stuff it in.
 * No enum definitions.
-* All functions only have their first definition output.
+* All functions only have their last definition output.
 Function overloading is ignored!
 I can't find a good way to implement this.
 I think we just need to conjure up a good heuristic to pick the 'best' option.

 # Credits